pallets/flask/docs/cli.rst

 The Script Info
 ---------------

-The Flask script integration might be confusing at first, but it has good rasons it's done this way.
+The Flask script integration might be confusing at first, but there is a reason why it's done this way.
 The reason for this is that Flask wants to both provide custom commands to click as well as not loading your application unless it has to.
 The reason for this is added flexibility.